pluralcafe/utils/in-a-box/README.md

 Step 4: Run `./mastodon.sh acme` to set up Let's Encrypt.
 Make sure that port 80 is allowed by the firewall.

 Step 5: Run `docker-compose up -d` to start all services.
-Verify with `docker-compose ps` that they're up.
+Verify with `docker-compose ps` that they're up, and if there's errors, `docker-compose logs -f`.

 Step 6: Register on the instance.